50 months on average: Delayed patent examinations stifle inventors

 Total patent filings in India grew 13.6 per cent year on year in FY2022 – the highest annual increase in the last decade, according to Nasscom’s study.
 More than 50 per cent of all technology patents filed between FY2010 and FY2022 came from emerging technologies like AI, IoT, Big Data, Cybersecurity, and Blockchain.

 “One of the most deleterious effects of patent process delay is that it can stifle innovation and discourage inventors as they may find it taxing to seek legal protection and recognition for their invention.
-Thus, it is very important to expedite the patent approval procedures to spur startup growth.”
+Thus, it is very important to expedite the patent approval procedures to spur startup growth,” Jaishankar said.

 According to Jaishankar, streamlining the patent examination process by bringing in stringent deadlines and compliance rules can also be a boon for the applicants.
 A provision for expedited processing of patent applications similar to the one available at the US Patent Office could ensure a prioritized examination program upon payment of additional fees.